Point of Pride

-of graduates are employed or continuing their education
+of 2017-2020 ag education graduates employed or continuing education within six months of graduation

-Agricultural education combines interests in agriculture with working with people.
-Shape the next generation’s understanding of agriculture and its role in society or use communication and human relation skills to obtain leadership roles in many agricultural industries.
+Combine agriculture with working with people.
+Shape the next generation’s understanding of agriculture and its role in society, or use communication and human relation skills to obtain leadership roles in many agricultural industries.

 - Agricultural Education